harsh-seth/knowhere/_posts/notes/nlp/2024-04-01-prompt-engineering.md

 ---
 layout: post
 title:  Prompt Engineering and Evaluation
-categories: [Natural Language Processing]
+categories: [NLP]
 tags: [notes]
-excerpt: <todo>
+excerpt: Users of LLMs have found that providing examples and encouraging the LLM to explain its reasoning has lead to more relevant (and often often more accurate) outputs
 ---

-### In a nutshell

 ### Key Ideas

 ### Notes
 #### Prompting Techniques
 **Zero Shot Prompting**
-- No examples
+- Provide no examples along with actual prompt

 **Few Shot Prompting**
 - Give an example prompt and response
-- Give actual prefix after this
+- Give actual prompt after this
 - Optional instructions linking demonstration and actual question
 - Will not work for non-instruction tuned models